anastDev/parking-lot-simulator/README.md

 ---

+## Built with:
+- Java 17+

+- Collections Framework (Queue, Set)

+- LocalDateTime for timestamps

+- Custom exceptions

+---

+## Motivation

+I built this project to deepen my understanding of:

+- Collections (Queue for entry flow, Set for unique license plates).

+- CRUD logic in a realistic, everyday scenarios.

+- Exceptions and management error flow.

+---

-## ✨Features
+## Features

 - Park a car and check if parking is full or the car is already parked.

 - Show parking status of occupied spots, available spots, and car details.

 - Search cars by license plate or brand.